eaterofpies/tabletopgenerator/README.md

 - Increase the detail levels for 3d printing.
 Valid detail levels are in the range 0 - 8.
 - Generate the STL and download the model.
 - Add supports before printing depending on the amount of damage.
 Most bullet holes will print without supports.

+## Known issues
+- Some seeds will continue processing forever.
+For now just try another seed.